cbounds/voicemail-cleanup/README.md

 limit will be hit.
 For our usage, 30 days should keep us well below the threshold.

-The second reason is that in the event of a hack, this will lower our exposure to leaked messages.
+The second reason is that in the event of a hack at Twilio, this will lower our exposure to leaked messages.

-# Development Notes

-- Security: The Twilio SID and AUTH TOKEN are fed in by environment variables.
-If your development tool allows adding environment variables in config files it's a powerful convenience, but DO NOT check them in to the repository.
-Go ahead - ask me how I know.